Pleural Effusion and Asbestos

 The type of treatment for pleural effusion depends on individual factors in each case and may include:

-- For patients with a respiratory illness, the fluid is normally drained via therapeutic thoracentesis.
+For patients with a respiratory illness, the fluid is normally drained via therapeutic thoracentesis.
+This involves using a needle to draw fluid out of the pleural space.

-- Uncontrollable fluid build-up after drainage may require thoracentesis as well as sclerosing-type drug, which helps to reduce and heal scarring.
+Uncontrollable fluid buildup after drainage may require thoracentesis and a sclerosing-type drug, which helps to reduce and heal scarring.

-For people with mesothelioma and other asbestos-related illnesses, there is a chance that, along with repeated thoracentesis treatments, patients may need surgery if the fluid fails to drain on its own or returns continuously.
+For people with mesothelioma and other asbestos-related illnesses, there is a chance that, along with repeated thoracentesis treatments, patients may need a catheter if the fluid fails to drain on its own or returns continuously.

 Pleurodesis